darinz/DL/02_Neural_Network/01_perceptrons.md

 ### Example 2: OR Gate

+> **Annotation:** The OR gate is also linearly separable.
+The perceptron should learn this quickly.

 The OR gate outputs 1 if either input is 1.
 This is also linearly separable.

 ```python